ibm-cloud-docs/AnalyticsEngine/best-practices.md

 ## Choose the appropriate hardware configuration
 {: #hardware}

-For running parallel jobs, choose the memory-intensive node size.
-For example, if the number of concurrent notebooks (connected from IBM Watson Studio to {{site.data.keyword.iae_full_notm}}) is greater than 2, you should select the memory-intensive node size and not the default node size.
+For running heavy batch parallel Hadoop/Spark jobs that require more memory and generate more intermediate data, choose the memory-intensive node size.
+Also, if you want to run many concurrent notebooks (more than two) from {{site.data.keyword.DSX}} in {{site.data.keyword.iae_full_notm}}, you should select the memory-intensive node size and not the default node size.

 ## Choose the appropriate software package
 {: #software}